Parkinsons Law: Its Impact on Time Management

 Parkinsons Law understanding its impact on Time Management.

-If employees analyse their past activities, they can pinpoint instances when Parkinson’s Principle was at work.
+If you analyse past tasks, you can pinpoint instances when Parkinson’s Principle was at work.

 Ready to dive in?